davidam/damegender/README.md

 last letter is a consonant we can find a male.

 The second component is about the first letter.
-The last letter is determing females and the first letter is determing males.
+The last letter is determining females and the first letter is determining males.

 The third component is not giving relevant information.

-The fourth component is giving tha last<sub>letter</sub><sub>a</sub> and the first<sub>letter</sub><sub>vocal</sub> is for females.
+The fourth component is giving the last<sub>letter</sub><sub>a</sub> and the first<sub>letter</sub><sub>vocal</sub> is for females.

 # Speeches, Seminars, Expressions of Support<a id="sec-10" name="sec-10"></a>